Tobias Menzies: Theatre

 Early 2019 saw Menzies appear in the Gate Theatre's production of Sarah Ruhl's Dear, Elizabeth.
 The play, which dramatized letters between American poets Elizabeth Bishop and Robert Lowell, featured two different actors each night of the show's run.
 Later that year, Menzies starred in Almeida Theatre's production of The Hunt, which was set in Denmark and adapted from 2012's thriller film Jagten (The Hunt).
 The production ran from mid June to early August 2019.
 His performance garnered positive reviews, with Henry Hitchings of Evening Standard writing, "Tobias Menzies's performance as Lucas is finely controlled — a quietly devastating portrait of a man whose lonely fight to preserve his dignity takes him to the brink of madness."

-Most recently, Menzies was cast as Chris in the National Theatre's adaptation of Alexander Zeldin's The Other Place.
-The production ran from September to November of 2024, and saw Menzies acting alongside actors Emma D'Arcy and Alison Oliver.
+In 2024, Menzies was cast as Chris in the National Theatre's adaptation of Alexander Zeldin's The Other Place.
+The production ran from September to November 2024, and saw Menzies acting alongside actors Emma D'Arcy and Alison Oliver.
 His performance as Chris, a modernized version of Creon (king of Thebes) in the tale of Antigone, was highly praised by critics.
 Sarah Crompton for WhatsOnStage.com wrote how he was "towering as Chris, his constantly twitching hands displaying his anxiousness even when he is at his most urbane, his rocking on his feet conveying a man on the edge, desperately fighting for control and his sanity.
 (Menzies) is an actor of incredible stillness too; he doesn't react, he simply seems to feel", whilst Nick Curtis for the Evening Standard wrote that his performance portrayed "a finely detailed picture of a man who wants to be the 'fun uncle' and the matey stepdad but is implacable when his authority is challenged".

+Most recently, The Other Place was transferred to New York City for a run at The Shed, which ran from the 31st of January to the 1st of March, 2026.
+The New York Times writer Helen Shaw praised Menzies' performance, writing how he "thrum[med] with destabilizing tension", though largely criticising Zeldin's writing.
+Frank Scheck, writing for the website New York Stage Review, also commended Menzies, who "compellingly convey[ed] a volcanic emotionality hiding underneath a seemingly controlled, placid surface".